 * If your background returns a "Proceed," you are good to go.
 Please note that most returns come back in less than 15 minutes; however, on some days, it could be hours.

 * If the background returns a "Denied," you cannot receive the firearm.
+If you are denied, you will have to appeal the decision directly to the FBI.

 * Police Officers - please be aware that just because you are an officer does not mean you get to skip a background investigation.
 Only individuals with a valid Texas LTC are exempt from a NICS check.